RhysEJF/radical-alignment/concepts/reality-anchoring.md

 Before the real meeting, gather the actual team.
 Share what the simulation revealed.

 "Here's what's interesting: when we simulated this discussion, we found that Finance is implicitly treating this as Complicated, Product is treating it as Complex, and Ops is treating it as Simple.
-We're not actually disagreeing about solutions—we're operating in different domains."
+We're not actually disagreeing about solutions, we're operating in different domains."

 ### Step 4: Anchor to Actual Reality